REAL LIFE PROTECTION FOR FICTIONAL CHARACTERS

 Recently, I was approached by a client about a character she had created and wanted to protect.
 Of course, that started me thinking about copyright and trademark law.
 Then, I read that Warren Beatty had won an important legal victory against Tribune Media Services, Inc. in a Los Angeles District Court, declaring him to be the owner of certain motion picture and television rights in the well-known character Dick Tracy.
 In Beatty’s case, the issue was not whether the character was protectable from an intellectual property standpoint.
 Rather, the parties were fighting a contract law battle over whether Beatty’s sequel rights had lapsed and reverted to Tribune Media.
 The court relied heavily on the parties’ licensing agreement and past conduct to determine who owned the sequel rights in the Dick Tracy character.
 There, basic contract law principles won out in Beatty’s favor.

-Dick Tracy emerged from Chicago in 1931 as a comic strip character created by Chester Gould for the Chicago Tribune New York News Syndicate.
+Dick Tracy emerged in Chicago in 1931 as a comic strip character created by Chester Gould for the Chicago Tribune.
 For nearly the next half century, he produced the comic strip series from Woodstock, Illinois, just outside Chicago.
 Coincidentally, fictional characters Mickey Mouse and Tarzan, although made famous by Hollywood, were both created by authors born in Chicago.
 And, the Oscar statuettes, Hollywood’s most coveted entertainment award, are manufactured right here in Chicago, at the factory of R. S. Owens & Co.
 So, being a Chicago native, the coincidence of “the Chicago connection,” Beatty’s court win, and my client’s desire to protect her creation, struck me as an opportunity to write this article.

 Some Trademark Law Basics